 This bulletin summarizes recent climate data and presents it in a historical context.
 It first examines the national temperature, and then highlights interesting regional temperature information.
 Precipitation is examined in the same manner.

-The time series graph below shows that spring temperatures have fluctuated greatly.
-The red dashed linear trend line indicates spring temperatures have warmed over the last 65 years by 1.8°C.
+The time series graph below shows that, when averaged across the nation, spring temperatures have fluctuated greatly over the period 1948-2013.
+The red dashed linear trend line indicates that spring temperatures have warmed by 1.7°C over the past 66 years.

-The precipitation percent departures graph below shows that springs have tended to be wetter than normal since the mid-1970s.
+The precipitation percent departures graph below shows that springs have tended to be wetter than baseline average since the mid-1970s.

 - Date Modified: